Best Medical Assistant Schools in Washington

 • Review patient safety procedures regularly.

-If you are ready to begin a medical assisting career in Washington:
+If you are to get started a medical assisting career in Washington:

 1. Decide whether you want a certificate or associate degree.